Dodge Charger Insurance Rates

 Enter your zip code below to view companies based on your location that have cheap auto insurance rates.

-The chart below illustrates average Dodge Charger insurance rates for additional coverage choices and driver risks.
+The chart below illustrates average Dodge Charger insurance rates for different risk profiles and scenarios.

-- The best discount rate is $949
+- The best full coverage rate is $949

-- Raising to $1,000 deductibles will save about $1,426 each year
+- Choosing higher $1,000 deductibles can save around $1,426 each year

-Insurance prices for a Dodge Charger are also quite variable based on the trim level of your Charger, your age and driving record, and deductibles and policy limits.
+Insurance prices for a Dodge Charger are also quite variable based on the trim level of your Charger, your age and driving record, and policy deductibles and limits.

 State | Premium | Compared to U.S. Avg | Percent Difference |